bitliner/AngularChart/README.md

 <chart title="Line chart example" xData="lineChartXData" yData="lineChartYData" xName="Month" yName="Hit" ></chart>
 `

-where xData and yData attributes specify the name of the variables that point to the chart data, and that must be created in corresponding angularjs scope.
+where xData and yData attributes specify the name of the variables that point to the chart data.
+This variables must be created in corresponding angularjs scope.

 ### Format of chart data